Khan/perseus/README.md

   the smiley (if correct), shake (if wrong) and show a message (if there is one, whether it is right, wrong, or ungraded).
 Then rather than go to the next problem, if clicked again, it should reset the page to what it originally was before user input.
+- **Show messages on user input in test.html**: In production, there is a message box that shows various clues to the user ("You didn't simplify" or "You used x instead of *").
+  But those clues don't show up in Perseus for whatever reason.
+Essentially onClick of the score button or (if the above mini-project is done) the green button, there should be a message that appears.
+This is becoming more important as these little clues are now going mainstream, with content creators able to add their own custom-tailored hints.
+- **Improve the way ^ clues are shown for in-line widgets **: It depends on the widget, but for non-answer-area widgets, it would be nice if they showed up somewhere close to the widget in some obvious and perhaps playful way (I'm thinking error-buddy).
+That way, the user knows which part they got wrong in a multi-part question, and potentially why too!
 - **Add angle-snapping to rays in src/widgets/interactive-graph:** Both points on a ray currently snap to the graphie grid.
 However, for many questions, we care about the angle of the ray, and would rather snap to degree multiples, say 5, 10, 15, degrees....